kagaimiq/jielie/README.md

 - [Boards and devices](boards/index.md) - Information about some boards and devices
 - [IP blocks](ip/index.md) - Information about the IP blocks
 - [CPU cores](cpu/index.md) - Information about the CPU cores
-- [Misc info](misc/index.md) - Various information that doesn't really belong to any category...
+- [Some links](specilinks.md) - Some links to some JieLi-related stuff.
-- [Some links](specilinks.md) - You get it.
-Some links to some places related to JieLi.
+- [USB IDs](usb-ids.md) - A list of some USB VIDs/PIDs that JieLi used.